 MINISTRY OF EXTERNAL AFFAIRS

-S.O.
-977(E).—WHEREAS, the Extradition Treaty between the Republic of India and the Islamic Republic of Afghanistan was signed at New Delhi on 14th day of September, 2016 and the Instruments of ratification of the said Treaty were exchanged at Kabul on 24th day of November 2019.
+G.S.R.
+486(E).—WHEREAS, the Extradition Treaty Between the Government of the Republic of India and the Government of the Republic of Malawi was signed at Lilongwe on the 5th November, 2018 and the Instruments of Ratification of the said Treaty were exchanged at New Delhi on the 26th February 2021;

-AND WHEREAS, the said treaty entered into force with effect from the 24th day of November 2019 in accordance with the provisions of paragraph (2) of Article 22 of the said Treaty;
+AND WHEREAS, the said Treaty entered into force with effect from the 26th day of February,2021; in accordance with the provisions of paragraph (2) of Article 26 of the Treaty;

-AND WHEREAS, the said treaty is set out in full in the Schedule to this Order;
+AND WHEREAS, the said Treaty is specified in the Schedule to this Order;

-NOW, therefore, in exercise of the powers conferred by sub-section (1) read with clause (a) of sub-section (3) of section 3 of the Extradition Act, 1962 (34 of 1962), the Central Government hereby directs that the provisions of the said Act, other than the provisions of Chapter III, shall apply to the Islamic Republic of Afghanistan with effect from the date of entry into force of the said extradition treaty.
+NOW, therefore, in exercise of the powers conferred by sub-section (1) read with clause (a) of sub-section (3) of section 3 of the Extradition Act, 1962 (34 of 1962), the Central Government hereby directs that the provisions of the said Act, other than the provisions of Chapter III, shall apply to the Republic of Malawi with effect from the date of entry into force of the said Extradition Treaty.

-The Government of the Republic of India and the Government of the Islamic Republic of Afghanistan; hereinafter referred to as contracting states;
+The Government of the Republic of India and the Government of the Republic of Malawi (hereinafter jointly referred to as “the Contracting States”);

 Desiring to make more effective the cooperation of the two countries in the suppression of crime by making further provision for the reciprocal extradition of offenders;

-1. Each Contracting State undertakes to extradite to the other, in the circumstances and subject to the conditions specified in this Treaty, any person who, being accused or convicted of an extradition offence as described in Article 2, committed within the territory of the one State, is found within the territory of the other State, whether such offence was committed before or after the entry into force of this Treaty.
+(1) Each Contracting State undertakes to extradite to the other, subject to the conditions specified in this Treaty, any person who, being accused or convicted of an extraditable offence as described in Article 2, committed within the territory of one State, is found within the territory of the other State, whether such offence was committed before or after the entry into force of this Treaty.

-2. Extradition shall also be available in respect of an extradition offence as described in Article 2 committed outside the territory of the Requesting State but in respect of which it has jurisdiction if the Requested State would, in corresponding circumstances, have jurisdiction over such an offence.
+(2) Extradition shall also be available in respect of an extraditable offence as described in Article 2 committed outside the territory of the Requesting State but in respect of which it has jurisdiction, if the Requested State would, in corresponding circumstances, have jurisdiction over such an offence.
 In such circumstances the Requested State shall have regard to all the circumstances of the case including the seriousness of the offence.

-3. In addition, extradition shall be available for an extradition offence as described in Art 2:
+(3) In addition, extradition shall be available for an extradition offence as described in Article 2 –

 (b) if it occurred in the Requested State, it would be an offence under the law of that State punishable with imprisonment for a term of at least one year.

-1. An extradition offence for the purposes of this Treaty is constituted by conduct which under the laws of each Contracting State is punishable by a term of imprisonment for a period of at least one year.
+(1) An extraditable offence, for the purposes of this Treaty, is constituted by conduct which, under the laws of both the Contracting States is punishable by a term of imprisonment for a period of at least one year.

-2. An offence may be an extradition offence notwithstanding that it relates to taxation or revenue or is one of a purely fiscal character.
+(3) An offence may be an extraditable offence notwithstanding that it relates to taxation or revenue or is one of a purely fiscal character.

-Extradition shall be available in accordance with this Treaty for an extradition offence, notwithstanding that the conduct of the person sought occurred wholly or in part in the Requested State, if under the law of that State this conduct and its effects, or its intended effects, taken as a whole, would be regarded as constituting the commission of an extradition offence in the territory of the Requesting State.
+Extradition shall be available in accordance with this Treaty, for an extraditable offence, notwithstanding that the conduct of the person sought occurred wholly or in part in the Requested State, if under the law of that State, the conduct and its effects, or its intended effects, taken as a whole, would be regarded as constituting the commission of an extradition offence in the territory of the Requesting State.

 Nothing in this Treaty shall preclude the extradition by the Requested State of its nationals either in respect of a territorial offence or in respect of an extraterritorial offence.